xyproto/yaloco/README.md

 ## Yet another log colorizer

-Bring some color to your build output and logs, to improve clarity and readability.
+Bring some color to your build output and logs, to improve clarity and readability, and make it easier to spot errors.

 ## Usage